Ilsa Araki M.A., LPC-S, NCC

 Ilsa Araki is a Licensed Professional Counselor (LPC) with the Louisiana LPC Board of Examiners and is a National Certified Counselor (NCC) with the National Board for Certified Counselors (NBCC).
+She is also a Board-Approved Supervisor of Provisional Licensed Professional Counselors (PLPCs).
 She holds a Master of Arts degree in Professional Counseling from Liberty University and is trained in the use of EMDR Therapy and the Gottman Method Couples Therapy.
-In addition, Ilsa is a member of the EMDR International Association (EMDRIA), the American Counseling Association (ACA), and the American Association of Christian Counselors (AACC).
+In addition, Ilsa is a member of the EMDR International Association (EMDRIA), the Louisiana Counseling Association (LCA), and the American Association of Christian Counselors (AACC).

 Ilsa’s professional experience includes working with children, adolescents, adults, and couples experiencing a wide range of concerns including, but not limited to, depression, anxiety, relational issues, physical/sexual abuse, grief recovery, trauma, difficult life transitions, and stress-management.

 Ilsa is an interactive, strength-based, solution-focused therapist who believes that all individuals have within themselves the capacity for growth.
 While her theoretical orientation is based on cognitive behavioral, solutions-focused, and family systems therapies, she utilizes a holistic approach that promotes wellness – mind, body, and spirit – by integrating complementary methodologies and techniques, through a biblical worldview, to offer a highly personalized approach tailored to each client’s needs.
 Providing an environment of acceptance, warmth, and understanding, Ilsa supports and empowers clients to build on their strengths and attain the personal growth needed to address personal challenges and experience a more fulfilling and meaningful life.

 Sarah Steed M.A., PLPC